eggborne/epicodus-pizza/README.md

 }
 Expected Output: [ 0.95, 3.50 ]

-Test: "It should produce a Pizza object that can refer to its own properties to find the prices associated with its own user-set options"
+Test: "It should produce a Pizza object that can find the prices associated with its user-set options"
 Code: {
   const pizza = new Pizza({
     size: 'large',